An Attorney Can Help Victims Heal After Traumatic Brain Injury

-A traumatic brain injury differs from brain injuries caused by disease or a degenerative condition in that is specifically results from trauma of some sort.
+A traumatic brain injury (TBI) differs from brain injuries caused by disease or a degenerative condition in that it specifically results from trauma of some sort.
 Any trauma to the head, such as a collision, blow to the head, or penetration of the skull by a foreign object, can result in brain injury.
 In moderate cases, brain injury may result in symptoms including:

-Common Causes of Traumatic Brain Injury
+Common Causes of TBI

 - Auto accidents